NoozAbooz/mcpi-reborn-extended/README.md

 - Raspberry Pi 3/4 running RPI OS Buster/Bullseye
 - Windows 10/11 via WSL2 and GWSL (instructions [here](https://www.youtube.com/watch?v=3l-m8O13LYk))
 - x64 PC running Debian/Ubuntu
-- - MCPI++ should also support i386, but it is not tested

 ## User guide

 ### Starting the gane
-Type `gmcpil` into terminal or find it from your start menu.
+Type `planet-launcher` into terminal or find it from your start menu.
 You will be greeted with the launcher, from which you can configure settings like username, control which mods are enabled, and add servers.
 Once you are done, hit "Launch" and start the game!

 ### Controls
 Once you are in a world, you will be able to move with WASD and Space.